AidanSpeakss/dvd-logo-game/README.md

 - Add index.db storage

 ## V2.0 - ALMOST COMPLETE
+**To-do:**
-**To-do:** Detect if canvas-size is less than three times the size of the dvdlogo, to prevent people from resizing the browser super small to cheat.
+- Detect if canvas-size is less than three times the size of the dvdlogo, to prevent people from resizing the browser super small to cheat.
+- Add start game button, that detects what kind of input the user used (touch or click) and then adds a dpad on screen if they used touch, for mobile controls.

 **Done:**
 - Change logo color